Shayegan8/Papijoy/README.md

 ## Usage
 The issue is about CompletableFuture<?> methods<br>
-to use their result, for example you want show the property to console<br>
+to use their result, for example you want check the property<br>
 you need something like this<br>